matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

   ```
 - Edit the `.env` file and fill in the required values:
   - `GOOGLE_APPLICATION_CREDENTIALS`: Path to your service account key file (for local runs if not set globally).
+  - `GCP_PROJECT_ID`: Your Google Cloud Project ID.
   - `GCS_TEMP_BUCKET`: The name of the GCS bucket you created.
+  - `GAR_LOCATION`: The location of your Artifact Registry repo (e.g., `us-central1`).
+  - `GAR_REPOSITORY`: The name of your Artifact Registry repo (e.g., `my-pipelines-repo`).
+  - `IMAGE_NAME`: The name of your Docker Image (e.g., `my-pipeline-image`).
   - `PREFECT_API_KEY`: Your Prefect Cloud API key (alternative to `prefect cloud login`).
 Get this from your Prefect Cloud profile.
   - `PREFECT_API_URL`: Your Prefect Cloud workspace API URL (e.g., `https://api.prefect.cloud/api/accounts/[ACCOUNT_ID]/workspaces/[WORKSPACE_ID]`).
-  - `GCP_PROJECT_ID`: Your Google Cloud Project ID.
-  - `GAR_LOCATION`: The location of your Artifact Registry repo (e.g., `us-central1`).
-  - `GAR_REPOSITORY`: The name of your Artifact Registry repo (e.g., `my-pipelines-repo`).
   - _Add any other environment variables required by your specific pipelines or dbt connections._
   - **Important:** Ensure `.env` is listed in your `.gitignore` file to prevent accidentally committing secrets.

 **8. Configure Project-Specific Settings (Code):**

-- **dbt:** Rename the project in `dbt/dbt_project.yml` from the template default to your actual project name.
+- **dbt:** Optional: Rename the project in `dbt/dbt_project.yml` from the template default to your actual project name.
 - **Pipelines:** Update any hardcoded GCP project IDs or resource names in the Python files within `pipelines/flows/` (though using environment variables from `.env` is preferred).
 Review `example_flow.py` and update lines marked with `"# CHANGE"`.
 - **Docker:** Ensure your `Dockerfile` meets your project's needs.

 **9. Initial Local Test Run:**

 - Run the example flow locally to test connections and basic logic.
 This run will be tracked in the Prefect Cloud UI.
+If something goes wrong it's likely a issue in your `.env` file.
   ```bash
   python pipelines/flows/example_flow.py
   ```